jeanCarloMachado/resume/index.md

 GetYourGuide - Senior Backend Engineer
   :  __2018 - Present__
-    Happy to be part of GYG and solve the travelers problems at a different scale.
+    Proud to be part of GYG and solve the travelers problems at scale.
-    Defining our recommendations architecture, service, data-stores, events, pipelines.
-    Implementing and maintaining our production recommendations service in Python.
-    Improving the architecture of our data pipelines services in Python and Scala.
+    Designing and Building GetYourGuide's Machine Learning platform.
+    Responsible for  building the ranking online predictions service.
+    Taking care of our ML operations, CICD pipelines, live monitoring, etc.
-    Working to personalize our recommendations and ranking.
+    Working to personalize our Recommendations and Ranking.
+    Built and keep running the recommendations service.

 CompuFácil - From Senior to Principal Engineer
  : __2014 - 2017__